oskarth/experiments.oskarth.com/content/unix00.md

 xv6 is a modern rewrite of Unix V6, the first Unix that was published outside of Bell Labs, and John Lion's commentary of its source code.
 It consist of a text and the source code.
 In total the source is under 10 000 lines of code, and the book is under 100 pages.
-You can find more out more at MIT's Operating Systems Engineering [class website](http://pdos.csail.mit.edu/6.828/2014/xv6.html), which is where xv6 was written.
+You can find out more at MIT's Operating Systems Engineering [class website](http://pdos.csail.mit.edu/6.828/2014/xv6.html), which is where xv6 was written.